sirAndros/KeePassWinHello/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.
+If the bug has an _error code_ in the message, please include it in the issue title.

 **To Reproduce**
 Steps to reproduce the behavior: